Under the Affordable Care Act (ACA), small employers—those with 1 to 50 full-time equivalent employees—can offer small group health insurance.

 Some Silver plans are used as benchmark plans under the ACA.
 A benchmark plan refers to:

 - The second lowest-cost ACA Silver plan in a coverage area, which is used to calculate premium subsidies for individual plans.
-No matter which plan someone chooses, they will need to know the cost of the benchmark plan premium to calculate their final tax premium credit.
+No matter which plan someone chooses, they will need to know the low cost of the benchmark plan premium to calculate their final premium tax credit.

 - The plan a state uses (sometimes often Silver, though not always) to define the essential health benefits (EHBs) for individual and small group health plans.
 While there are general federal guidelines for EHBs, states can set their own as long as they meet or exceed the federal requirements.
 For example, the ACA may require a plan to include at least one on-formulary medication in each therapeutic category, but a state can choose a benchmark plan that has three in each category.